Please ensure Javascript is enabled for purposes of website accessibility

 Open Kitchen Cafe & Bar

-• The museum’s onsite cafe bar, Open Kitchen Cafe & Bar, offer breakfast, lunch and drinks.
+• The museum’s onsite cafe bar, Open Kitchen Cafe & Bar, offer hot and cold drinks, snacks, and a light lunch.

-• The cafe has different opening times to the museum and is open 8.00am to 4.00pm.
+• The cafe has different opening times to the museum; the cafe is open 10.00am to 4.00pm every day except Tuesdays.
 Remember you won’t be able to access the cafe for the final hour of the museum’s opening hours.

 • Cafe staff have knowledge of different dietary needs and can advise visitors regarding allergens.